rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/openLDAP/_index.md

 	You may need to log in to your domain controller to find the information requested in the form.

 	>**Using TLS?**
- 	>Make sure you have an LDAP certificate installed.
+ 	>If the certificate is self-signed or not from a recognized certificate authority, make sure you provide the complete chain.
+That chain is needed to verify the server's certificate.
 	<br/>
 	<br/>
 	>**User Search Base vs. Group Search Base**
 	>
-	>Search base allows Rancher to search for users and groups that are in your FreeIPA.
+	>Search base allows Rancher to search for users and groups that are in your openLDAP.
 These fields are only for search bases and not for search filters.
 	>
 	>* If your users and groups are in the same search base, complete only the User Search Base.
 	>* If your groups are in a different search base, you can optionally complete the Group Search Base.
 This field is dedicated to searching groups, but is not required.